4GeeksAcademy/machine-learning-content/README.md

 ## Data Management (3 days)

-1.1.
-Exploratory data analysis
+1. Exploratory data analysis

-1.2.
-How to deal with outliers

-1.3.
-How to deal with missing data

 📝 EDA from Titanic dataset

+2. Feature Engineering

 2.1.
-Feature Engineering
+How to deal with outliers

 2.2.
+How to deal with missing data

+2.3.
 Feature encoding for categorical variables

-2.3.
+2.4.
 Feature Scaling

+3. Feature selection

 📝 Titanic data cleaning